gelu#

 • x (Union[Array, NativeArray]) – Input array.

-• approximate (bool) – Whether to approximate, default is True. (default: False)
+• approximate (bool, default: False) – Whether to approximate, default is True.
+An approximation is always used if the input array is complex.

 Return type: